 In School Year 2010-2011, the college started to offer Bachelor of Science in Information Technology (BSIT).

-The college is continuously finding ways to further improve the delivery of quality computer education through a well-rounded curriculum, trained and proficient instructors and up-to-date facilities to guarantee that its graduates will be computer professionals in the forefront of technological innovation and advancement.
+The college is continuously finding ways to further improve the delivery of quality computer education through a well-rounded curriculum, trained and proficient instructors, and up-to-date facilities to guarantee that its graduates will be computer professionals at the forefront of technological innovation and advancement.